 At Midwest Welding & Machine we offer excellent powder coating services that are environmentally friendly with an array of colors and finishes.
 In 2013 Midwest Welding & Machine installed a 10 ft x 8 ft x 40 ft powder coating oven with full sandblasting and steam cleaning capabilities.
 Our fast turnaround times and attention to every detail makes us your one stop for all your powder coating needs.

 Powder Coating is environmentally friendly and a great alternative to liquid paints.
-During the powder coating process it releases a low, if any, VOC (Volatile Organic Compounds) into the atmosphere.
+During the powder coating process, it releases a low, if any, VOC (Volatile Organic Compounds) into the atmosphere.
 Powder coating needs a clean, rough surface to guarantee good adhesion, so all surfaces are sand blasted in preparation for the coating process.
 The spray gun that is used to apply the powder sends out an electrostatic charge to the powder particles.
 Those particles are drawn to the grounded metal part and wraps around the material.
 Once the powder is applied the material will go into a 400 degree oven to cure.

 *If any welds break during sand blasting, we are happy to re-weld the material at an additional cost

 We strive to keep our lead time around a week and a half.
 During the busy summer months our lead time can reach 3 weeks.
-We try our best to accommodate all of our clients.
-If you have a project coming down the line (big or small) and would like to make an appointment, please give us a call and we would be happy to get you on the schedule.